 Twitter analytics is great because it shares tons of information with you about the performance of your tweets, your audience and your account activity overall.
 You can use this information for the following purposes.

-- Analyze the demographics of your audience to understand their interests and create your content accordingly.
+- Analyse the demographics of your audience to understand their interests and create your content accordingly.

 - See what time your tweets are performing best and schedule your post with that information in mind.